 Revenue Recognition: Revenue is recognized when control of the promised services is transferred to the Company's customers in an amount that reflects the consideration expected to be entitled to in exchange for those services.
-As the Company completes its performance obligations which are identified below, it has an unconditional right to consideration as outlined in the Company's contracts.
+As the Company completes its performance obligations, which are identified below, it has an unconditional right to consideration as outlined in the Company's contracts.
 Generally, the Company's billed accounts receivable are expected to be collected in 30 days in accordance with the underlying payment terms.
 For many of the Company's services, the Company typically has one performance obligation; however, it also provides the customer with an option to acquire additional services.
 The Company offers multiple services under its patient management and network solutions service lines.
 The Company typically provides a menu of offerings from which the customer may choose to purchase.
 The price of each service is separate and distinct and provides a separate and distinct value to the customer.
 Pricing is generally consistent for each service irrespective of the other services or quantities requested by the customer.
+Revenue is recognized based upon the transfer of the results of the medical bill review service to the customer as this is the most accurate depiction of the transfer of the service to the customer.
+Medical bill review revenues are variable, generally based on performance metrics set forth in the underlying contracts.
+Each period, the Company bases its estimates on a contract-by-contract basis.
+The Company makes its best estimate of amounts the Company has earned and expects to be collected using historical averages and other factors to project such revenues.
+Variable consideration is recognized in the amount that the Company concludes is probable that a significant revenue reversal will not occur in future periods.